moose-c/Hyde-Platform/README.md

 ### Change Website
 1) Change content:
     - Website is stored in ./frontend/src.
 If you open this directory in a code editor, search within all subfile the existing text you want to change, and insert the new text.
-    - To change final year, change the value in .env
+    - To change final year, change the value in ./frontend/.env
     - To change homepage content:
         - To change the Left (blue) part: change Jubmotron within ./frontend/src/Home.js
         - To change the Right (Era Text): change the periodText from ./frontend/src/util/timelineObjects.js